Montgomery Clift as Private Robert E. Lee Prewitt, U.S. Army bugler and “thirty-year man”

 He wears this shirt first for his date with Lorene at Choy’s and again when confronting the bully “Fatso” Judson (Ernest Borgnine) and challenging him to a knife fight behind the New Congress Club.

 December 7, 1941.
 Prewitt has been AWOL at Lorene’s, recuperating after the fight that killed Judson, when he learns of the attack at Pearl Harbor.
 Out of a sense of duty, he re-dresses to return to G Company in his darker slacks, belt, shoes, and socks, as well as his third and final Aloha shirt… appropriately known to collectors and fans as “the death shirt”.

-Apropos the spirit of the day’s events, it’s the darkest of his three Hawaiian shirts with a black ground and a palm tree print in the expected colors of teal-green foliage and brown trunks, as proven by color photography from the production.
+Apropos the spirit of the day’s events, it’s the darkest of his three Hawaiian shirts with a black ground and a print of white clouds and palm trees in the expected colors of teal-green foliage and brown trunks, as proven by color photography from the production.
 It’s a “border shirt”, meaning that the ends of the short sleeves and the waist hem are a solid, defined border devoid of pattern.